nickyhajal/world-domination-summit/_content/academies.md

 	<a href="#" class="button">Register</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
+		Spend the day with Darren Rowse and Chris Garrett—authors of *ProBlogger* the book—exploring how to build profitable blogs.
+Over the day you'll get insight from Darren and Chris on the four 'pillars' of Problogging—Creating Killer Content, Finding Readers, Building Community, and Monetization.

+		<h4>About the Hosts</h4>
 		Darren Rowse is the founder of ProBlogger, Digital Photography School and various other blogs.
-He’s been blogging since 2002 and has been involved in a variety of other projects including co-authoring ProBlogger the Book.
+He’s been blogging since 2002 and has been involved in a variety of other projects including co-authoring *ProBlogger* the Book.

 Darren's passion is for helping bloggers find their voice and build sustainable blogs and he speaks around the world on the topic of building profitable blogs.